Introduction

 gc = measurement_function,

-where we pass two functions dynamics_function
+)where we pass two functions dynamics_function and measurement_function that we defined elsewhere.

 These two functions follow the typical dynamical systems approach for continuous-time systems